Seven Brothers Foodmart in Lakeland

 - When was Seven Brothers Foodmart in Lakeland last inspected?

-- Seven Brothers Foodmart in Lakeland was last inspected by the Florida Department of Agriculture and Consumer Services (FDACS) on July 13, 2023.
-Inspection type: Focused Inspection.
+- Seven Brothers Foodmart in Lakeland was last inspected by the Florida Department of Agriculture and Consumer Services (FDACS) on March 31, 2026.
+Inspection type: Failure to Renew Food Permit - Met Sanitation Inspection Requirements Check Back Needed.

 - How many inspections has Seven Brothers Foodmart in Lakeland had?